 - Submit the final grade based on evaluations and assessment from the primary paper adviser

 Once you have identified an appropriate paper advisor, you will draft a prospectus which will describe your topic, list keywords to the project, and state any deadlines agreed upon between you and your paper advisor.
 The paper should involve integrating and showing mastery of the subject matter of your curricular emphasis and should involve original research.
 You may not select a master's paper topic/issue for which you previously earned Individual Study credits.
 Statements regarding research methodology, a preliminary bibliography or other specifics may also be included.
-The prospectus must be signed by you, your paper advisor and your assigned faculty advisor before the drop/add deadline.
-Please email a copy of your prospectus to the academic advisor by the drop/add deadline.
+The prospectus must be reviewed by you and your paper advisor.

 The length of the paper will depend on disciplinary expectations in its subject matter and will be determined by you and your paper advisor together.
 Generally, the length is similar to a journal article in the field.
 Usually, the format will be the format recommended by the Graduate School for a master's thesis, but you and your paper advisor may agree on alternative formats.